arwaabdelkarim/Oscars-Oracle/README.md

 ## 📌 Notes

 - Each user's nominations are saved separately.
-- Data is persistent locally via SQL.
+- All data is stored and queried from a MySQL database designed using MySQL Workbench.
 - Input is validated to avoid duplicate or invalid nominations.
 - `.exe` was generated using PyInstaller: